How to clean baby's ears?

 Shop Teslong Digital Otoscopes!

-Teslong offers a wide range of digital otoscopes, including options for USB, Wi-Fi, iPhone, and Android.
+Teslong offers a wide range of digital otoscopes, including options for USB, Wi-Fi, Apple, and Android.
 We even offer options with a dedicated screen.
 Our otoscopes include tips to make viewing inside the ear easier and include light for a full view.

 Ear picks can help clean earwax out of ears, but please remember that babies' internal ears are paper-thin and can be damaged easily.
 Please only use an otoscope to view a baby's ear and not to clean wax out of their ears.
 Find the otoscope that works best for your needs and the screen you plan to use, and start checking for excessive ear wax at home.